Timur-Nurmanov/chicago-crime-exploration/README.md

 # chicago-crime-exploration
-Exploration of over 7 million entries dataset
+Exploration of over 7 million entries dataset that contain the histor of crime rate in Chicago, IL from 2001 up to today.